Top 5 Safes That Open From The Left [USA Made]

 We earn a commission if you make a purchase, at no additional cost to you.

-This company, sometimes known as Amsec, builds quite a few of its safes in America, meaning they can custom-build safes to order (unlike import safes).
+This company, sometimes known as Amsec, builds quite a few of its safes in America, meaning they can custom-build safes to order (unlike the import safes that they also sell).
 The BFX and BFII series allow for this left-hand-swing option on their safes.

 Amsec is one of the best gun safe companies out there right now!
 While they may be more well known for their commercial safes, you can’t beat the price on their imported safes, and of course, their USA-made safes are an impressive feat of engineering, which is a unique type of fill for their fire rating.